Arose-Niazi/C-Language/README.md

 Download the mingw version of it, as it includes the compiler.

 ### Files
+- Assignments
+	- 1 - Lab
-- Personal Learning
+		- salary.c
+			Calculation of Salary, as required by the instructor (Abdul Karim Shahid).
-	- CalculatorViaFunctions.c</br>
+	- 2 - Lab
-		This program is used to preform calculations on max 2 inputs.
 		- IndianWeightConverter.c</br>
 			Used to prefrom conversions of
 			- ratti to masha
 			- masha to ratti
 			- masha to tola
 			- tola to masha
 			- tola to ser
 			- ser to tola
+	- 4 - Lab
+		- StructStudentsData.c
+			- Takes input of 5 students
+			- Prints their data and calculate avg.
+- Personal Learning
+	- CalculatorViaFunctions.c</br>
+		This program is used to preform calculations on max 2 inputs.
 	- MatrixMultiplier.c </br>
 		This program, multiplies two matrix of any possible vaild size entered by user.
 	- ShapesMaker.c</br>